 \section{Benchmark Construction}

-Unseen library benchmarks provide essential references for evaluating LLMs' performance in handling unseen APIs.
-Real-world programming often involves multiple unseen APIs.
-However, existing benchmarks typically provide problems with only 1-2 APIs.
-To address this limitation, we constructed two Torchdata-based\footnote{Torchdata is released in May 2022.
-The LLMs used in this study (GPT-3.5-turbo and GPT-4-0613) were pretrained on GitHub corpora before Torchdata’s release, meaning the APIs were unseen by them during training.
-Moreover, since its release, Torchdata has accumulated open-source client code, allowing more recently trained LLMs to acquire knowledge of Torchdata.
-The choice of Torchdata library provides an opportunity to compare our training-free framework with models containing pretrained knowledge. } multi-API benchmarks: Torchdata-Github and Torchdata-Manual.
-Detailed statistics are presented in Table \ref{tab:benchmarks}.

-\textbf{Torchdata-Github.} We curated the 50 Torchdata problems provided by \citet{ma_compositional_2024} and constructed the Torchdata-Github benchmark.
-These programming problems are adapted from client project of Torchdata on GitHub, each containing a coarse-grained user requirement that entails 3-8 API invocations.
-Specifically, we add example inputs for each problem to facilitate CoAE.
-And we manualy supplemented external resources needed to run test cases in some problems\footnote{Some external resources, such as local files to be loaded in problems, are not provided by \citet{ma_compositional_2024}.}
+Unseen library benchmarks are essential for evaluating retrieval-based methods in handling unseen APIs.
+Existing benchmarks typically involve simple API invocations or apply lexical-based evaluation metrics.
+To provide rigorous evaluation of complex unseen API invocations, we aim to construct \textbf{execution-based multi-API} benchmark that remain \textbf{untrained} on representative LLMs.
+Following prior work \citep{zan_diffcoder_nodate}, we use Torchdata-based evaluation, which remains unexposed to powerful LLMs such as GPT-3.5 and GPT-4-0613, while allowing knowledge acquisition by newer models.
+This provides a valuable reference point for assessing approaches across LLMs with varying levels of API prior knowledge.

-\textbf{Torchdata-Manual.} To evaluate the models’ ability to address more complex API invocations, we developed a new benchmark called Torchdata-Manual, comprising 50 manually crafted programming problems.
-Each problem involves 8-14 distinct Torchdata APIs and more clearly stated problem descriptions.
-To ensure the diversity of the programming tasks, we randomly sampled numerous API combinations from the Torchdata documentation pool and selected plausible combinations to formulate the problem.
+\paragraph{Torchdata-Manual.} We developed a new benchmark called Torchdata-Manual, comprising 100 manually crafted programming problems.
+Each problem involves 8-14 distinct Torchdata APIs.
+To ensure the diversity of the programming tasks, we randomly sampled numerous API combinations from the Torchdata documentation and selected plausible combinations to formulate the problem.
 Two programmers with more than five years of Python coding experience are invited to review the benchmark.
 More detailed construction methodology is provided in the Appendix \ref{app: TorchdataManual_construction}.
 To the best of our knowledge, Torchdata-Manual features the longest API sequences among publicly reported execution-based library-oriented benchmarks.

 \paragraph{Torchdata-Github.} We also evaluate on an existing benchmark \citep{ma_compositional_2024}, including 50 Torchdata problems adapted from client project of Torchdata on GitHub, featuring coarse-grained user requirements that entails 3-8 API invocations.
 We curated the dataset by manualy supplementing external resources needed to run test cases in some problems\footnote{Some external resources, such as local files to be loaded in problems, are not provided by \citet{ma_compositional_2024}.} and named it as Torchdata-Github.

 \paragraph{MonkBeatEval.} To test generalizability beyond Torchdata-based evaluation, we also adapted an existing multi-library benchmark for unseen settings, with results reported in Appendix \ref{app:monkbeateval-baselines}.